 Dangers of Butorphanol Withdrawal

-Butorphanol withdrawal is similar to other types of opioid withdrawal, which many consider to be a mild syndrome.
+Butorphanol withdrawal is similar to other types of opioid withdrawal, which many consider being a mild syndrome.
 In truth, though, it can cause serious problems for someone who does not receive the proper treatment, some of which can even be life-threatening.